InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 name change would be necessary, the crew voted on a few options and Alta won the majority.
 With the name change a new logo was designed.
 Much thought and consideration went into the new logo and each detail has significance.
-The mountain range on the logo represents Devil\'s Castle which is a popular recreation spot near the town of Alta and the Wolverine on our logo represents our past relationship with Utah Valley University - as that is their mascot.
+The mountain range on the logo represents Devil's Castle which is a popular recreation spot near the town of Alta and the Wolverine on our logo represents our past relationship with Utah Valley University - as that is their mascot.